nuka-coder/nuka-coder/README.md

 #### What I'm working on:
 - I'm currently working on this [CS50 course][cs50-course] to sharpen my computer science logic.
 #### What I'm learning:
-- I'm currently learning...EVERYTHING!
-Ha.
+- I'm currently learning...EVERYTHING.
+Ha!
 But especially more about Backend Web Development and implementing API's.
 Check back in to see my progress!
 #### What I'm looking for:
 - I'm looking to meet and collaborate with other developers, and exchange ideas.
 ---